Mnqobeey/Mnqobeey/README.md

 Software engineer focused on **automation**, **analytics**, and **quality systems**.

-I build solutions that are clear, dependable, and easy to trust.
+I build solutions that are **clear, dependable, and easy to trust**.

 > *If they can't understand it, they won't trust it.*